 So the video is finally filmed.

-After the editing is done and all the frames found their places on the timeline, it’s time to make the color corrections.
+After the editing is done and all the frames found their places on the timeline, it’s time to make the color grading.
 This is so important and for me, it’s really strange to see big and expensive productions with terrible colors and looks.
 You have a good song, you filmed unique scenes, everything is set and ready.
 At this point, it’s absolutely necessary to equalize and adjust the colors of the whole video.
-We as a studio, always put great effort in this final stage of the production, in order to bring the best results to the table.
+We as a studio, always put great effort into this final stage of the production, in order to bring the best results to the table.
 This brings satisfaction not only to our clients but also to ourselves.